praveenkrishna0512/ca4-user-guide/docs/UserGuide.md

 <br>

 ***What does it do?***
-- Performs a mouse click on the *patient card* of the patient at the specified `INDEX`.
+- Performs a mouse click on the *patient card* of the patient associated with the specified `INDEX`.
     - This displays all information about the patient within the *contact card*.
     - It also filters the *doctors list* to only show doctors assigned to this patient.